syedmba/fogs-of-kalengard/README.md

 Arrays will be used to manage player Inventory, player skill board, enemy skill boards, etc

-Vectors and other structures may also be implemented later
+Structs implemented for monsters and monster stats

 ### Dynamic Memory Management

-Dynamic memory management using "new" and "delete"

-May be used to update status effects on player and enemies

-May be used to update inventory
+Used to update inventory

-### File Input and Output

-File I/O will be implemented to save and load progress for each user

-User IDs will be assigned
+Used to manage equipped items

 ### Program Codes in Multiple Files

-Multiple files will be used to organize the code efficiently
+Multiple files used to organize the code efficiently

-Makefile will be used to link the code together
+Makefile used to link the code together